 The middle of the underside of your foot is known as your arch.
 It's made up of a combination of bones, ligaments, and thick band of tissue called the plantar fascia.
 Your arches help you withstand and transmit forces safely as you bear weight.1,2

-A shoe with too much, or too think of an arch support or padding can alter the way weight passes through your arches.
+A shoe with too much, or too thin of an arch support or padding can alter the way weight passes through your arches.
 Conversely, wearing a flat shoe with no support may stress and stretch out your arch, which can lead to collapse (especially if you're doing higher impact activities like running).1,2 Both issues may lead to ankle instability and an increased risk of ankle sprains,1,2 as well as increased stress and twisting forces on the knees and hips.10,11 Inadequate arch support is also a major contributor to plantar fasciitis, a common type of heel pain caused by irritation to the plantar fascia.3

 High heels can force more weight to pass through the balls of your feet, which may increase strain on the joints and tissues there.
 High heel height can also stress the front of your knee, since your center of gravity shifts forward relative to your quadricep muscles.4 One study shows that women who wear high heels often have a greater risk of knee osteoarthritis!5